-- The governing corporate statute and regulations.
+- · The governing corporate laws and regulations;

-- Relevant securities regulations.
+- Relevant securities laws and regulations.

 - Stock exchange rules.

 - Industry or activity regulations.

-- · Employment-related, environmental and taxation regulations.
+- Employment-related, environmental and taxation regulations.

-- The common law.
+- · The common law.

-- Charter documents of the corporation.
+- Charter documents of the company.

 - · Any unanimous shareholder agreement.

 Two overarching corporate duties imposed on directors are that directors must: